Topic Menu

 Who is Eligible?

-There are some exceptions to the requirement that a dependent child has to live in the household.
+There are some exceptions to the rule that a dependent child must live in the household.
 If you are pregnant, you may be eligible for FIP.
-You might also be eligible for FIP if your child is in foster care but expected to return home within a year.
+You might also be eligible for FIP if your child is in foster care but expected to return home.

-You must live in Michigan to qualify for FIP.
+You must live in Michigan to get FIP.
 Your family cannot get cash assistance from any other state if you are applying for FIP in Michigan.

 Eligible Immigrants

-To be eligible for FIP, you must have at least one citizen or qualified lawful immigrant in your family who is part of your household.
-The citizen or qualified lawful immigrant does not have to be the adult caretaker.
+To be eligible for FIP, you must have at least one citizen or lawful permanent resident in your household.
+The citizen or lawful permanent resident does not have to be the adult caretaker.
 Even if other family members are out of status (not lawfully in the U.S.), this will not stop your application.

-Generally, all non-citizen children with permanent resident status (green cards) or VAWA are eligible for FIP.
+Generally, all non-citizen children with permanent resident status (green cards) or victims under Violence Against Women's Act (VAWA) are eligible for FIP.
 Non-citizen adults who have permanent resident status or VAWA for five years or more are also eligible.
 Asylees and refugees are also eligible for FIP.
-Some other categories of immigrants are also eligible, including certified victims of human trafficking and Cuban/Haitian entrants.
+Some other categories of immigrants can also get FIP, including victims of human trafficking, Cuban/Haitian entrants, veterans and active-duty military.
 Immigrants who do not fall in one of the eligibility categories cannot get FIP.
-People who refuse to share their immigration status are also not eligible.
+People who refuse to share their immigration status are also ineligible.

 MDHHS cannot require social security numbers or immigration documents from individuals who are not applying for benefits.
-For example, if a parent is applying for benefits on behalf of their child but not themselves, MDHHS cannot require proof of citizenship from the parent.
+For example, if a parent is applying for benefits for their child but not themselves, MDHHS cannot require proof of citizenship from the parent.

 If you have questions about FIP for immigrants, you may want to speak with someone at your local MDHHS Office.
 Your local legal services office may also be able to help you.
 You can use the Guide to Legal Help to see if you qualify for free legal advice from your local legal services office.
-Even if they are not able to represent you, they could still offer you advice and other help.
+Even if they cannot represent you, they could still offer you advice and other help.

 Time Limits